Dym077/goal-mine/README.md

 ## Why a To-do-list app?

 ### The Idea behind it all
-- My initial idea behind buildning a web based task manager, was that I don't always consider myself good at planning things.
+- My initial idea of building a web based task manager, was that I don't always consider myself good at planning things.
 Making the right priorities and meeting a deadline can sometimes be a challenge for many people, myself included.
 Therefore I thought it would be great to design something that could be a tool for achieving both bigger goals and smaller tasks.
 Making the app a web-based tool that can be operated both from a desktop computer, a tablet and a mobile phone, being fully responsive and accessible, could make life easier for a lot of people.